jcserv/ez-pr-bot/.github/ISSUE_TEMPLATE/bug_report.md

 Thank you for helping to improve EZ PR Bot!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
-Please ask any general questions in the Discord server! :)
 -->

 ### What problem are you facing?
 What is the expected behaviour?

 <!--
-Please tell us a little about your use case - it's okay if it's hypothetical!
+Please tell us a little about your use case.
-Leading with this context helps frame the feature request so we can ensure we implement it sensibly.
 --->

 ### How can we reproduce it?